 Caribbean Shrimp Cocktail

-- Mango salsa made with diced mango, red onion, cilantro, and lime juice.
+- Mango salsa with diced mango, red onion, cilantro, and lime juice.

-- Garnish with fresh cilantro for a burst of flavor.
+- Top with fresh cilantro for extra flavor.

 Shrimp Cocktail Salad

-- Toss cooked shrimp with mixed greens, diced tomatoes, and avocado.
+- Toss shrimp with mixed greens, tomatoes, and avocado.

-- Dress with a mix of mayonnaise, lemon juice, and seasoning for a creamy coating.
+- Dress with mayo, lemon juice, and seasonings for a creamy finish.

 FAQs About Shrimp Cocktail